robertrubin/BingPointEarner/README.md

 ## Tutorial
 Run the executable in the published folder and it will pick random words from wordslist.txt to then use those words as search queries in the bing search engine.

+## Note
+I compiled the program with Ubuntu 20.04 LTS